 \section{Other potential research problems}

-Besides the classification and detection task, there are many other potential research problems on our dataset.
+Besides the classification and detection tasks, there are many other potential research problems that can be explored on our dataset.
 We list a few of them in this section. \paragraph{Adversarial attacks and defenses.} Adversarial attacks refer to adding deliberately crafted, imperceptible noise to natural images, aiming to mislead the network's decision entirely~\cite{goodfellow2014explaining}.
-Adversarial attacks pose serious threats to numerous machine learning applications, from autonomous drive to face recognition authorization.
-Motivated by building a robust neural network model, a series of adversarial attacks and defenses have been proposed, advancing the understanding of adversarial examples~\cite{cohen2019certified,shafahi2019adversarial,xiao2019resisting,madry2018towards,tramer2020adaptive}.
+Adversarial attacks pose serious threats to numerous machine learning applications, from autonomous driving to face recognition authorization.